gangaakrishh/Bike-Service-App/README.md

 End Points:

-1. User Registraion and Login
+1. Customer Registraion and Login
 2. Admin Login
 3. Services and Service Status CRUD Operations
-4. User Service Booking and got a service request through an mail to the admin
+4. Customer Service Booking and got a service request through an mail to the admin
-5. Once a service updated the user got an email
+5. Once a service updated the Customer got an email
-6. Users can know about their applied service through the login
+6. Customers can know about their applied service through the login